DataDog/integrations-core/statsd/README.md

 ## Setup
 ### Installation

-The StatsD check is packaged with the Agent, so simply [install the Agent][1] on any servers that run StatsD.
+The StatsD check is included in the [Datadog Agent][1] package, so you don't need to install anything else on any servers that run StatsD.

 ### Configuration